 Chop all the veggies except avocadoes.
 Combine the green beans, bell pepper, zucchini, corn, and artichokes into a large bowl.
 Prepare the vegetable marinade in a jar with a lid.
 Give it a few shakes and pour it over the veggies.
 Let it marinade while you prepare the Balsamic Dressing.

-Grill the veggies until the green beans are crisp-tender, about 10 to 15 minutes.
+On an electric griddle grill the veggies until the asparagus (or green beans) are crisp-tender, about 10 to 15 minutes.
 Stir frequently so vegetables cook evenly/ Let them cool for 5 minutes and serve over a bed of romaine lettuce, topped with green onions, avocado chunks, sundried tomatoes, and 1/8 to 1/4 Cup of dressing.
 (Don't use ALL the dressing you made.
 It will be too greasy.
 Save some for another salad some other time.)

-When I’m at a potluck, I like to mix everything together with dressing so it is easier to serve a large group.
-At home, however, we always have leftovers, so I serve the veggies on a bed of lettuce.
+For potlucks, I mix everything together with dressing so it is easier to serve a large group.
+At home, we always have leftovers, so I serve the veggies on a bed of lettuce.
 This allows us to eat it the next day without soggy lettuce.
-At home, I paired the salad with garlic cheese bread to make it a complete meal.
-Enjoy!
+I pair this salad with garlic cheese bread to make it a complete meal.